jagadeesh342/CMOS-inverter-layout/README.md

  ![pro](https://github.com/jagadeesh342/CMOS-inverter-layout/blob/main/Magic%20layout%20of%20INVERTER.png)

 # Project Description :
-This project involves designing and simulating an inverter layout using the Magic VLSI tool.
+This project involves designing and simulating an inverter and buffer layout using the Magic VLSI tool.
-    The goal is to understand the layout design process, including creating a layout for an inverter circuit, ensuring design rule compliance, and simulating the design to verify its functionality(switch level circuit).
+    The goal is to understand the layout design process, including creating a layout for an inverter and buffer circuit, ensuring design rule compliance, and simulating the design to verify its functionality(switch level circuit).